Best Android phones for students 2025

 Why you can trust Android Central

-Among all of that, though, another big reason the Pixel 8a stands out is because of its post-purchase support.
+Among all of that, though, another big reason the Pixel 9a stands out is because of its post-purchase support.
 Since this is a phone made by Google itself, it's set to get updates early with seven years of OS updates promised by Google.
 That means you'll be able to keep using this phone for years before you need to spend on a new one.

 What accessories do students need?

 Whether you're starting college or are on the last stretch at high school, you'll want a few accessories to make the most of your smartphone.
 First of all, a strong case will help you phone survive a few more bumps and drops.
-You can get a lot of great cases for the Pixel 8a that offer extra protection if it falls down a few stairs at a new dorm, or falls out of a pocket while rushing to class.
+You can get a lot of great cases for the Pixel 9a that offer extra protection if it falls down a few stairs at a new dorm, or falls out of a pocket while rushing to class.

 A portable power bank can also be useful to bring with you whether you forgot to plug your phone in the night before, or find that your laptop drained its battery in your backpack.
 With so much tech supporting USB-C, having a power bank can keep you going till the end of class without needing to run a charging cable across the aisle in a lecture hall.
+Many of these phones don't come with a charger, so a good USB-C charger is a must-have.

 Picking up some wireless earbuds can also be great for getting work done outside of your dorm room.
 If you're easily distracted by noise and talking, picking up some of the best wireless headphones or earbuds to use with your phone and laptop can help you get some peace and quiet.
 They can also help when you need to attend an online lecture or meeting and just can't find a quiet place to be.
 This can be especially difficult when you need to complete a task by 11:59pm on a Friday and you've been responsible enough to get started by 11:00.